tektronix/tsp-toolkit/README.md

 #### Key Features

-- **Auto-Discovery**: Automatically find TSP instruments on your local network
+- **Auto-Discovery**: Automatically find TSP instruments on your local network.
-- **Manual Connection**: Connect to instruments via IP address or VISA resource string
+- **Manual Connection**: Connect to instruments via IP address or VISA resource string.
-- **Instrument Management**: Save, rename, and remove instruments from your list
+- **Instrument Management**: Save, rename, and remove instruments from your list.
-- **Firmware Upgrade**: Upgrade instrument firmware directly from the explorer interface
+- **Firmware Upgrade**: Upgrade instrument firmware directly from the explorer interface.
-- **Terminal Integration**: Open terminal connections to instruments with a single click
+- **Terminal Integration**: Open terminal connections to instruments with a single click.
-- **Reset & Abort**: Control instrument state with reset and abort functions
+- **Reset & Abort**: Control instrument state with reset and abort functions.

 ### Terminal Usage

 When connected to an instrument, you interact with it through the integrated terminal:

-- **Direct Command Execution**: Type TSP commands directly in the terminal and press Enter to execute them
+- **Direct Command Execution**: Type TSP commands directly in the terminal and press Enter to execute them.
-- **Terminal Commands**: The terminal supports special commands prefixed with a period (`.`).Here are the most important ones:
+- **Terminal Commands**: The terminal supports special commands prefixed with a period (`.`).
+Here are the most important ones:
-  - `.help` - Display available terminal commands
+  - `.help` - Display available terminal commands.
-  - `.exit` - Properly close the terminal connection (recommended over using the trash icon)
+  - `.exit` - Properly close the terminal connection (recommended over using the trash icon).
-  - `.reset` - Reset the connected instrument
+  - `.reset` - Reset the connected instrument.
-  - `.abort` - Abort the current operation on the instrument
+  - `.abort` - Abort the current operation on the instrument.

 #### Usage Notes